Continuing professional development

 At Bristol Business School and Bristol Law School we inspire excellence.
 Our continuing professional development programmes enable professionals and organisations to achieve their goals and exceed their aspirations.

-Our professional development programmes blend academic expertise with industry knowledge to offer flexible learning solutions for individuals.
+Our professional development programmes blend academic expertise with industry knowledge to offer flexible learning solutions for individuals to help advance careers.
 We also work with organisations to co-create innovative custom programmes to develop leaders and teams.

 Programmes by category